sn8ke01/recall/readme.md

-# Recall
+# Recall (POC)
-Portable, rapid, inline, cmd syntax note taking and recall (poc) program.
+Portable, rapid, inline, cmd syntax note collection and search applicatin

 It should be able to handle complex regex and multi-line cmds.